360° Survey Frequently Asked Questions

 If I wanted to send a letter beforehand to my raters to let them know about it, what would it say?

-Here is sample text for such a letter.
-Modify it as needed for your situation.
+“Sample text” for a personal invitation follows below.
+Modify it as needed to suit your situation.

 Sincerely,